Festival to celebrate 50th anniversary of filming

 The River Rose paddlewheeler will depart from Garrison’s Landing after the parade, returning in time for an outdoor screening of Hello, Dolly! in the park.
 The following weekend, Phil Geoffrey Bond of Garrison will host a cabaret show focused on Streisand at the Depot Theatre.

 More events are scheduled for July, August and September.
 See helloagaindolly.com.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.